dlzeng243/15-466-f22-base3/README.md

 #  Invisible Three Threes

-STARTING WITH GAME 2 AS BASE CODE
+STARTING WITH GAME 2 AS BASE CODE.
+All models were made in blender by me, and all audio files were generated randomly from https://jfxr.frozenfractal.com.

 Author: Daniel Zeng (dlzeng)